hemphilc/ParticleSimulator2D/README.md

 **NOTE: This program was developed using gcc compiler on an Linux Ubuntu machine.
 The Makefile provided will compile the program correctly using the gcc compiler.
 MinGW for Windows may also work as long as the dependencies for using Makefile are installed.**

+**NOTE: The current program is set to allow a width and height from 1 to 20.
+This can be changed by going into the ParticleSimulator.h file and adjusting the RANGE_LOW and RANGE_HIGH constant definitions.
+In addition to adjusting RANGE_LOW and RANGE_HIGH, you may be required to adjust the DIM_BUFF_LEN constant as well.

 1: Place ParticleSimulator.c, ParticleSimulator.h, main.c, testMain.c, and Makefile into your current working directory.

 2: To compile both the Particle Simulator and the unit tests, enter 'make' into the command line.
 You should now see two binary executables in your working directory: ParticleSimulator and TestParticleSimulator